You have no items in your shopping cart.

 1. Tongue Extended Out

-Stick your tongue out as far as possible and lift the front tip up - hold for 5 seconds.
-This flattens your tongue in your mouth.
-Move the tongue from side to side as often as possible.
+b/.
+Push your tongue out as far as possible and move the tongue from side to side a few times - not that easy.
 Push your tongue out that little bit further.
 Repeat as often as possible.

 Why it helps: